lunjon/dev-tool-installer/README.md

 You can specify the root directory for `dti` using the `DTI_ROOT` environment variable.

 If this isn't specified it defaults to `~/.devtoolinstaller`.

-## Todo
-- Additional configuration for packages in configuration:
-  - Lock version: set a fix version for a package